 6. Make a Tax Payment

-You can either pay the taxes now or in April, but if you don’t pay at the right time, you could face a penalty.
+But if you underpay during the year, you might face a penalty.
 Talk to a financial planner to figure out the best course of action, and whether or not you’ll be penalized for underpayment if the tax estimates your employer takes out aren’t enough.

 If an underpayment penalty might be on the table, go ahead and send in an estimated payment now.
 If not, there’s nothing wrong with waiting until April to pay… just make sure you set the money aside so you don’t come up short-handed later.